 When and how did you get into bike riding?

-So what made you choose Reid and why the X-Trail?
+So, what made you choose Reid and why the X Trail?

 Is this your first 27.5″ MTB?

 This is my first 27.5″ MTB and I love it.
 Everything fits just exactly as I need it to.
 The bike is big enough to inspire confidence and nimble enough when the going gets serious for this first time mountain biker.
 It handles brilliantly, changes gears effortlessly and the suspension is fantastic.
 The build quality is excellent and takes the tough stuff with ease.
-It is lightweight enough so that you can ride for longer as you’re not fatiguing yourself hauling excess kilos up a hill.
+Significantly, it is lightweight enough so that you can ride for longer, as you’re not fatiguing yourself hauling excess kilos up a hill.

-So, how has the X-Trail treated you?
+So, how has the Reid X Trail treated you?

 As I mentioned above, it has saved my over-confident self on a number of occasions from big stacks.
 It has developed my riding to a much higher level because you just feel positive and confident when you are riding it.